 Here are some key considerations.

-Change is challenging, even when everyone knows it is necessary.
+Change is challenging, even when everyone knows it's necessary.

-If you’ve been reliant on the same systems for years now, there’s going to be an adjustment period.
+If you’ve been reliant on the same systems for years, there’s going to be an adjustment period.
 Your new systems may be leaner, faster, and more transparent, but they’re still new.
-People aren’t like machines.
-You can’t install a new component, flip a switch, and expect them to work at full capacity immediately.

 Before you throw serious money into technology, start with a conversation.
 You need to get buy-in from your leadership team before adopting anything.

 Build a strategic plan for your digital transformation.
 Take it in steps and ask the important questions:

 Once everyone in a leadership position agrees and your new digital initiative, take the message to the rest of the organization.